 On June 11, 2018, federal Net Neutrality protections died following an FCC vote on December 14, 2017.

-Since the vote, this blog post has been linked to by futurist Bryan Alexander and Director of Technology and Digital Strategy at the MIT Museum David Nunez and since the repeal, led to an interview and article with Inverse.com, a digital publication specializing in technology, science, and culture for millennials and a blog post for Center for the Future of Museums.
+Since the repeal, this blog post led to an interview and article with Inverse.com, a digital publication specializing in technology, science, and culture for millennials and a blog post for Center for the Future of Museums.